enolive/pbt-in-real-life/slides.md

 - easier to understand
 - many tests necessary
 - lots of duplication
+- ...solvable by parameterizing the test
 - requires lots of testing discipline
 - you will most probably miss edge cases
-- duplication solvable by parameterizing the test

 </v-clicks>